Gavin Richards: Career

 In 1987 he played "Brian" in the British Gas Public Information Film about the dangers of a gas leak.
 In the early 1990s, together with Tamara Henry, Richards presented Richard Sparks's comedy The Crimson Lizard in New Zealand, with himself, Annie Whittle and Lloyd Scott, at the Court Theatre, Christchurch and the Fortune Theatre, Dunedin.
 The production was then remounted in the UK at the West Yorkshire Playhouse, Leeds.

 Richards and Henry then went on to form their own theatre company, Theatre South, which toured a New Zealand version of The Drawer Boy, by Michael Healey, to audiences at the Fortune Theatre in Dunedin, the Court Theatre in Christchurch, Centrepoint Theatre in Palmerston North and at Downstage in Wellington.
-The production also played in Blenheim, Invercargill, Whangarei, Tauranga and Hamilton.
+The production also played in Blenheim, Invercargill, Whangārei, Tauranga and Hamilton.
 Theatre South is the only professional theatre company in Malrborough.
-Past productions include a schools' workshop production, The Hole in the Sky, and Tittle Tattle 1 & 2 by 'Emmerdale' TV script writer Lesley Clare O'Neill (December 2005 and October 2006).
+Past productions include a schools' workshop production, The Hole in the Sky, and Tittle Tattle 1 & 2 by Emmerdale script writer Lesley Clare O'Neill (December 2005 and October 2006).

 Theatre South also produced War Child, written and directed by Richards.
 Dedicated to War Child Australia, part of the international relief and development agency working for the rehabilitation of child soldiers, the show featured a cast of 9- to 18-year-olds from Marlborough, plus a full professional crew, and was received enthusiastically by audiences over its eight-day run, winning a local community award.

 Richards has also appeared as Patrick in Tony McCaffrey's (A Different Light Company) production of The Night Season by Rebecca Lenkiewicz, at the University Theatre, Christchurch and as Claudius in both Hamlet and Rosencranz & Guildenstern for the Court Theatre, Christchurch, in April 2006.
 In 2007 he appeared as Creon in Tolis Papazoglou's production of Antigone, at Studio 77 in Wellington.

-In 2008, Theatre South produced Peter Quilter's 'Glorious!' and Chris Bond's version of Dracula.
-In 2009 Gavin was diagnosed with myasthenia gravis and following an extended period of illness, began work on a book of poetry entitled 200 Weeks published by Muswell Press in January 2015.
+In 2008, Theatre South produced Peter Quilter's Glorious! and Chris Bond's version of Dracula.

+In 2009 he was diagnosed with myasthenia gravis and following an extended period of illness, began work on a book of poetry entitled 200 Weeks published by Muswell Press in January 2015.